Git

 You can choose the default options for most settings, but you may want to customize the installation location or choose a different text editor if you prefer.

-Once Git is installed, open a terminal or command prompt and type git --version
+Once Git is installed, open a terminal or command prompt and type

 to confirm that it is installed correctly.
 You should see the version number of Git printed in the terminal.